 By David Scott | Monday 13 November 2017

 Governments will not warn investors or consumers.
 They never do.
 Banks won’t warn consumers because they need consumers to spend and take up loans and invest money in markets.
 Institutions won’t warn people for precisely the same reason.
 And certainly central banks won’t warn consumers.
 They are all in the confidence game.
+The underlying data is getting uglier.
+Things are slowing down and not by just a bit, but by a lot.
+Nobody wants recessions, they are tough and ugly, but our global economy is on based on debt and debt expansion And all that is predicated on keeping confidence up.
+Confident people spend more and growth begets growth.
+But here’s the problem, despite all the global central bank efforts to stimulate growth real growth has never emerged in allot of places we are getting less growth than the debt were piling on and all this is with rates still near historic lows.

 This area of the ShareProphets.com site is for independent financial commentary.
 These blogs are provided by independent authors via a common carrier platform and do not represent the opinions of ShareProphets.com.
 ShareProphets.com does not monitor, approve, endorse or exert editorial control over these articles and does not therefore accept responsibility for or make any warranties in connection with or recommend that you or any third party rely on such information.
 The information available at ShareProphets.com is for your general information and use and is not intended to address your particular requirements.
 In particular, the information does not constitute any form of advice or recommendation by ShareProphets.com and is not intended to be relied upon by users in making (or refraining from making) any investment decisions.